Ph3nom4/MovieSorterApp-V1/README.md

-# MovieSorterApp
+# MovieSorterApp (SCANFLIX)
-MovieSorterApp for Local Movies on your Drive
+MovieSorterApp Scans for Local Movies on your Drive and provides posters,metadata as media library

 v1
 -MovieSorterApp API based Movie Sorter for your local downloaded Movies